 How do my customers perceive the value of products?

 Perhaps you have previously reduced the price of a product, but ultimately did not see an increase in sales.
 This is likely because your customers viewed your product differently than what the lower price conveyed.
 Cheaper prices don’t always determine buying decisions—instead, consumers are more willing to pay a price that they consider “reasonable” for the product they are buying.
 For this reason, retailers need to set prices based on the perception of the product to offer the best perceived product value.
 Checking prices against your competitors is one way to help you understand how consumers perceive similar products.

 Comparing product assortment against competitors’ listings

 With competitor monitoring, your main focus is benchmarking against your competitors to discover assortment gaps.
 Monitoring what products your competitors have recently added to their stores may give you valuable insight into market trends.
-If you have an online store that sells sports gear and you notice your competitors adding more dumbbells in various brands, you can surmise that they see dumbbells increasing in market value.
+If you have an online store that sells sports gear and you notice your competitors adding more dumbbells to various brands, you can surmise that they see dumbbells increasing in market value.
 This suggests that you should extend your assortment if you don’t have dumbbells in your store.